FuelLabs/fuels-ts/apps/docs/src/guide/contracts/deploying-contracts.md

 # Deploying contracts

-There are two main ways of working with contracts in the SDK: deploying a new contract or interacting with existing contracts.

-This guide will walk you through the process of deploying a contract using the SDK, including loading contract artifacts, initializing a contract factory, and deploying the contract.
+This guide walks you through deploying a contract using the SDK, covering loading contract artifacts, initializing a contract factory, and deploying the contract.

 1. Obtaining Contract Artifacts